 Day 58-59: Ho Chi Minh

 Venture into this vibrant and industrious urban centre with its bubbling and exhilarating vibe.
-Visit the War Remnants Museum containing eye-opening exhibits relating to the American phase of the Vietnam War and Cu Chi Tunnels to discover how the Viet Cong lived during the war and their guerilla warfare.
-See the pastel-hued pagodas and pick up some real bargains from the tiny merchants and traders of the many side streets and alleys.
-Take a walking tour of the city taking in views of the Cathedral, Opera House, Reunification Palace and Ben Thanh Market.
-If there is time and you have any energy left you can opt to take a tour of the Mekong Delta home of rice fields and floating markets (approx. $60).
+Visit the War Remnants Museum containing eye opening exhibits relating to the American phase of the Vietnam War and Cu Chi Tunnels to discover how the Viet Cong lived during the war and their guerilla warfare.
+See the pastel hued pagodas and pick up some real bargains from the tiny merchants and traders of the many side streets and alleys.
+Make a walking tour of the city taking in views of the cathedral, opera house, Reunification Palace and Ben Thanh market.
+If there is time and you have any energy left you can opt to take a tour of the Mekong Delta, home of rice fields and floating markets (approx. $60).

 En route to Hanoi you will have the chance to encounter several of Vietnam's most diverse towns and villages.
 Mui Ne offers the chance to see the magnificent sand dunes that expand along the coast where you may be able to try out sand-boarding.
 Visit the local fishing village and watch the fishermen bring in their catch at sunrise and enjoy beautiful vistas from the beach as you relax.
-If sand-boarding isn't sufficient for the adrenalin addicts opt to try out quad biking ($25).
+If sand-boarding isn't sufficient, adrenaline addicts can opt to try out quad biking ($25).

 Nha Trang gives you the chance to chill with a day snorkelling, sunbathing and swimming while you enjoy a Four Island Tour.
 Nha Trang also offers scuba diving (extra cost applies).

-Visit Hué and see the imperial tombs, the old citadel and enjoy a walk along the Perfume River.
+Visit Hué and see the imperial tombs and the old citadel and enjoy a walk along the Perfume River.